 When the Yukon Environmental and Socio-Economic Assessment Designated Office seeks views and information from the public and stakeholders about a proposed project, it determines if the project will fall within the North Yukon Planning Region.
-If so, it sends the YLUPC a letter requesting a conformity check.
+If so, it sends the YLUPC a letter requesting an opinion.
 YLUPC staff then visit YESAB's online registry (YOR) to read the project's specifications.
-Staff then fill in a form that indicates whether or not a project would conform with the plan, and what practices and strategies recommended in the plan would be the most relevant.
-Completed conformity checks are listed below, using YESAB's project numbering system:
+Staff then fill in a form that indicates as a third party, whether or not a project would be consistent with the plan, and what practices and strategies recommended in the plan would be the most relevant.
+Completed YLUPC consistency opinions are listed below, using YESAB's project numbering system: